Can I Ping My Apple Watch

 Crowd-Sourced Location Tracking

 Apple's Find My network leverages a vast network of Apple devices to help locate lost items.
-When you mark your Apple Watch as lost, any nearby Apple device can anonymously detect its Bluetooth signal and report its location to you.
+So when you mark your Apple Watch as lost, any nearby Apple device can anonymously detect its Bluetooth signal and report its location to you.
 This crowd-sourced approach significantly increases the chances of finding a lost Apple Watch, even if it's far away from your own devices.

 Integration with Third-Party Devices